• Skip to primary navigation

 Vegan cheese for pizza thickening in the pan on the stove with a spoon in the pan

-Either way, it melts when heated in the oven.
+• Either way, this vegan mozzarella cheese recipe melts when heated in the oven.

 Since I prefer to make my oil-free pizza sauce and dough, I always make batches of dough and sauce and freeze them when making pizza or pizza pinwheels.